matthieugomez/EconPDEs.jl/README.md

 In all other cases, I assume that the derivative of the value function is zero at the boundaries.
 This is the right boundary condition if boundaries are reflecting.
 This is typically the case for models in which the state space is theorically unbounded.

 In some rare cases, however, one may want to solve a PDE with different boundary conditions.
 For an example specifying different boundary conditions, see the `BoltonChenWang` model. in the `examples` folder.

-# Solving Non Linear Systems
-`pdesolve` internally calls `finiteschemesolve` that is written specifically to solve non linear systems associated with finite difference schemes. `finiteschemesolve` can also be called directly.

-Denote `F` the finite difference scheme corresponding to a PDE.
-The goal is to find `y` such that `F(y) = 0`.
-The function `finiteschemesolve` has the following syntax:

- - The first argument is a function `F!(out, y)` which writes `F(y)` in `out` in place.
- - The second argument is an array of arbitrary dimension for the initial guess for `y`
- - The option `is_algebraic` (defaults to an array of `false`) is an array indicating the eventual algebraic equations (typically market clearing conditions).

- Some options control the algorithm:
- - The option `Δ` (default to 1.0) specifies the initial time step.
- - The option `inner_iterations` (default to `10`) specifies the number of inner Newton-Raphson iterations.
- - The option `autodiff` (default to `true`) specifies that the Jacobian is evaluated using automatic differentiation.